anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 version supports vote extensions, consensus invariants guarantee that a quorum of votes from the previous block height can be included.
-Otherwise, validators can only submit votes by broadcasting protocol transactions, which comes with less guarantees.
+Otherwise, validators can only submit votes by broadcasting protocol transactions, which comes with less guarantees (i.e. no consensus finality).

 The vote of a validator should include the events of the Ethereum blocks they have seen via their full node such that: